drainpip/shaneis.me-v4/src/pages/on-managing-remote.md

 From an employee's perspective:

 * You can live anywhere, not just in the expensive metro where the most offices are, this can make a higher salary go much further as a bonus.
+Or you can work from anywhere, taking extended vacations and working while living the life of a tourist.
 * You'll have more free time in your day not having to commute, and more flexibility to take care of things during the week that are mostly impossible to do without taking time off.
 * Taking care of children's school schedule, or being a caretaker to a loved one, is something you can build your day around instead of the opposite.
 * It's easy to start and stop work when you want, it's not necessary to clock 8+ hours just because everyone else is still at their desks in the office.